fh295/fh295.github.io/noncompositional.md

 *Polysynthetic* languages cram a whole sentence into a single word.

-In the Australian language Bininj Gun-wok, *abanyawoihwarrgahmarneganjginjeng* means (approximately) *I cooked the wrong meat for them again.*
+In the Australian language Bininj Gun-wok, *abanyawoihwarrgahmarneganjginjeng* means (approximately) "I cooked the wrong meat for them again."

-In Cayuga, an American language, *Ęskakhehna’táyęthwahs* means *I will plant potatoes for them again.*
+In Cayuga, an American language, *Ęskakhehna’táyęthwahs* means "I will plant potatoes for them again."

-In Yupik, a Siberian language, *tuntussuqatarniksaitengqiggtuq* means "He had not yet said again that he was going to hunt reindeer.*
+In Yupik, a Siberian language, *tuntussuqatarniksaitengqiggtuq* means "He had not yet said again that he was going to hunt reindeer."

 Polysynthetic languages are not an exceptional isolated occurrence.
 They are  more frequent in the Americas, Australia, Siberia, and New Guinea, but can be found in other places too.

 Does it make sense to say that these languages have a single word for a whole sentence?
 Who defines what a word is?

 Well, like words in English, speakers agree on exactly where they begin and end, and unlike sentences in English, they agree exactly on where any stress should be placed, and they don't accept periods of pause in the middle.

-Sources:

 <sub> * Mithun.
 1983.
 The genius of polysynthesis.
 North American Indians: Humanistic Perspectives.
 University of Oklahoma Papers in Anthropology 24(2) </sub>